 - Different drugs to treat a heart attack are listed below:

-- Morphine drug gives relief in chest pain.
+- Morphine gives relief in chest pain.
 Sometimes pain doesn’t go away with sublingual tablets like nitroglycerin.

 Surgical Process

-- Atherectomy: The surgeon will use a blade or laser and thin tube used together to remove plaque growth in a blood vessel.
+- Atherectomy: The surgeon will use a blade or laser, and thin tube used together to remove plaque growth in a blood vessel.

 - Bypass Surgery: New routes are created by the surgeon through which blood can flow from arteries that are blocked and narrowed.
 Healthy vessels are taken from the patient’s legs, arms, or chest for the bypass process.